 Or is it?

-Survey after survey confirms what most of us in the financial industry already know, that the vast majority of workers are not saving enough towards retirement.
-As final salary and defined benefit pensions have become the rare exception rather than the norm, the responsibility for amassing enough to live off in retirement has shifted soundly on to the already-burdened shoulders of individuals.
+Survey after survey confirms what most of us in the financial industry already know, that the vast majority of workers are not saving enough towards retirement funds.
+As final salary and defined benefit pensions have become the rare exception rather than the norm, the responsibility for amassing enough money to live off using your retirement income has shifted soundly on to the already-burdened shoulders of individuals.

-If funds are limited, saving for retirement is a delicate balance between sacrificing pleasure today for financial security in the future.
+If your savings are limited, investing into your retirement is a delicate balance between sacrificing pleasure today to secure your personal finance in the future.
 How do you decide whether it is worth skipping that weekend away in Vung Tau so you don’t have to spend your retirement subsisting entirely on lentils and rice?

-The secret, in my opinion, is to have a plan.
-Once you have concrete retirement goals in place and a specific amount you need to save each month, you can splurge the rest guilt-free knowing that the future is adequately taken care of.
-The difficult bit is formulating the plan.
+The secret, in my opinion, is to have a plan to achieve your financial goals.
+Once you have concrete retirement goals in place and a specific amount you need to save each month, you can splurge the rest guilt-free knowing that your future financial situation is adequately taken care of.
+The difficult bit is formulating the plan and knowing how much money you can spend.

-Theoretically, the UK state pension – currently £9,110.40 – is enough to live off.
+Theoretically, the UK state pension – currently £9,110.40 – a part of your retirement account is enough to live off in your golden years.
 In practice, I think most of us would find it hard to survive on £175.20 a week and it’s not something I’m willing to try!
 And although in the UK a state pension is a universal benefit, it is dependent on having made National Insurance contributions over 35 years, which may not be the case for many expats.
-Let’s assume though that this is the absolute minimum amount you will need to live off when you stop working and you need to acquire it off your own bat, without relying on a state pension.
+Let’s assume though that this is the absolute minimum amount you will need to live off when you stop working and you need to acquire it off the bat, without relying on a state pension.

 Required pension pot: £303,680